msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 If I could do it all over again I would skip the apps, skip the Pimsleur, skip everything, except Genki textbooks, Anki, and heavy immersion from day one.
 Now if I did all this right, would I have been fluent by the two-year mark?
 For me, I think the answer is 'no', but I would have gotten much closer.

 But in the end, I was able to do a lot of what I set out to do.
 I learned so much about Japan and Japanese, and travelled so much of this beautiful country.
 I went on dates, I interacted with the locals, had unique, life-changing experiences that most Gaijin will never have.
-I learned how to watch anime with no english subtitles, I learned how to read japanese manga and novels, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't be fluent in Japanese in under 2 years.
+I learned how to watch anime with no english subtitles, I learned how to read japanese manga and novels, I even learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't be fluent in Japanese in under 2 years.
 But don't let that stop you from trying!

 ![Some weird japanese plants](./plants.jpg)